MicrosoftDocs/azure-aks-docs/articles/aks/api-server-vnet-integration.md

 ## NSG security rules

-Ensure that the existing NSG security rules permit the following types of communication:
+All traffic within the VNet is allowed by default.
+But if you have added NSG rules to restrict traffic between different subnets, ensure that the NSG security rules permit the following types of communication:

 | Destination        | Source                                                             | Protocol | Port    | Use  |
 |----------------------------------------------------------------------------------|----------|---------|------|